Part of starting a business is having a business plan. It doesn’t have to be complicated. We’ll discuss creating a simple one page business plan.

 A simple one page business plan is nothing more than a map for your business that gives an outline of your goals and the steps you will take to achieve those goals.
 It’s not that different from having a plan to accomplish any goal.

 If your goal is to pay off debt, you would outline a plan on how to do that; reduce spending by eliminating dinners out and taking lunch to work, do a balance transfer to lower interest rates, use the snowball or stacking method to determine which debt to work on first.
-Voila, you just wrote a business plan for paying off debt.
+Voila, you just wrote a one page business plan for paying off debt.

 Having a long, detailed, formal business plan is really only necessary for businesses looking for investors or to show a bank to get a business loan.
 A one page business plan isn’t going to cut it.